 - 3 oz Jarlsberg OR Swiss cheese, freshly shredded

 - 2 tsp Old Bay seasoning

 - 2 tsp salt (to taste)

-- 1 tin sardines (~4oz) King Oscar Brisling Sardines recommended
+- 4 oz sardines packed in olive oil (1 tin) King Oscar Brisling Sardines recommended

 - Optional garnish: fresh basil leaves, torn or cut into small pieces